Banner-19/Multi-Agent-Interviewer/README.md

 An autonomous, multi-agent AI system (AutoGen, Groq) that conducts, proctors, and evaluates technical Excel interviews in real-time.
 Built with FastAPI and React.
 An end-to-end, full-stack application designed to automate the technical screening process for Excel-proficient roles.
 This platform leverages a sophisticated multi-agent system to conduct dynamic, real-time interviews, provide intelligent skill evaluation, and generate detailed performance reports to streamline the hiring pipeline.

+__Note:__ Open Excel Sheet button is enabled but there is no Excel sheet provided by me, therefore, it will show that "No Sheets are provided".
+Its not an error, anyone can provide the sheets link in the code for running the project.

 ## 🚀 Live Demo

 **Check out the live deployed application:** **[Live Demo Link](https://mock-interviewer-cn.netlify.app/)**